 Strawberry shortcakes have gone through quite an evolution over the years: once distinctly characterised by its mix of shortbread, cream, and strawberries, sponge variations with whipped cream toppings have grown common.
-Often lighter and airier than their denser fruit cake cousins, strawberry shortcakes perfectly capture the holiday mood with their cheery colours.
-Here are our top 10 to add some festive joy to your Christmas celebrations.
+Often lighter and airier than their denser fruit cake cousins, strawberry shortcakes perfectly capture any celebratory mood with their cheery colours.
+To those who love strawberry shortcakes, here are our top picks to add some joy to your celebrations.

 CHOCK FULL OF BEANS

 Chock Full of Beans’ strawberry shortcake is light and fluffy, yet doesn’t crumble upon first bite.
 The whimsical presentation – the cake was served on a plate with an image of a cat drawn using chocolate sauce – certainly helped pique our interest.
 While the cake could do with more strawberries, its moist-but-not-soggy sponge packs such good flavours that we’re happy to do without embellishments. #01-2090, 4 Changi Village Road.
 Tel: 6214 8839.

 You won’t go wrong with this Japanese pâtisserie’s sweets.
 The baker’s delicate touch is evident in the whipped cream and sponge; the cake itself is dainty, neat and crammed with strawberries.
 Unadulterated by glaze or gelatine, the crimson fruit atop the cake is lightly dusted with icing sugar, retaining its fresh and slightly tart character.
 Various outlets, including #01-31/32 Icon Village, 12 Gopeng Street.
 Tel: 6400 0247